 07 of 12

-The largest of the terrier breeds, the Airedale is another medium-sized dog breed for warm weather.
+The largest of the terrier breeds, the Airedale is a medium-sized dog that tolerates warm weather.
 These dogs have a fuzzy coat, but the hair is short and wiry.
 The lack of an undercoat allows for heat to escape, especially if you have the dog’s coat stripped when the temperature rises.

 08 of 12

 The Great Dane is one of the best large breed dogs for hot weather.
 With a natural tendency to conserve energy, these couch potatoes aren’t likely to overexert themselves when the weather is warm.
-So this breed tends to enjoy living in a warm weather climate.
-However, keep in mind that black dogs tend to become warmer faster and never leave your dog unattended in the hot sun.
+This breed tends to enjoy living in a warm-weather climate.
+However, if your dog has a darkly-colored coat, it can heat up quicker.
+Make sure your dog has shady spots to retreat from the sun and never leave them unattended long.

 Height: 28 to 32 inches

 Coat and Color: Short hair in brindle, fawn, blue, black, harlequin (white with black patches), or mantle (black and white)